picardtristan/mellow_mood/README.md

 - Tableau - Visualizations

 ### Exploratory Data Analysis and data cleaning
 For the EDA we decided to use Python with Jupyter Notebook using mainly pandas.
-See the code in the following link: [Notebook].(https://github.com/picardtristan/mellow_mood/blob/main/Project%20MellowMood.ipynb)
+See the code in the following link: [Notebook](https://github.com/picardtristan/mellow_mood/blob/main/Project%20MellowMood.ipynb)

 ### Data visualization
-For the vizualisation we decided to build a dashboard on Tableau :
+For the vizualisation we decided to build a dashboard on [Tableau](https://public.tableau.com/app/profile/tristan.picard/viz/MellowMoodProject-CoffeeandteassalesinUSfor2023/Dashboard1)

 ### Conclusions
 Through the dashboard we can say: